-The night before embarking on my first trip in July of 1980 I was reminded of what it felt like to be a five year old on Christmas Eve and just as it was back then, sleep was impossible.
-Monster trout, twenty four hours of day light, who needed to eat or sleep when I could fish 24/7.
+The night before embarking on my first trip, I was reminded of what it felt like to be a five year old on Christmas Eve, and just as it was then, sleep was impossible.
+Monster trout, twenty-four hours of daylight, who needed to eat or sleep if I could fish 24/7.

 Together with Great Bear Lake and its watershed, I have dropped a line in the Pacific Ocean and Aegean Sea, and fished throughout Ontario, Nunavut and Alaska.
-While I literally caught thousands of fish including some world records.
-During those trips as it was on Great Bear, all that really mattered was building my angling resume.
+While I literally caught thousands of fish, including some world records, during those trips, as it was on Great Bear, all that really mattered, was building my angling resume.

-If you listen closely you can hear the twigs breaking.
+If you listen closely you can hear the sound of twigs breaking.

-I believe that it was during the fifth trip that my perspective and focus slowly began to change.
-The stories and the images I recorded concentrated more on the long boat rides when travelling to new places, the great shore lunches, the people I met and the unique Arctic wildlife.
+I believe that it was during the fifth trip, that my perspective and focus slowly began to change.
+The stories and images I recorded concentrated more on the long boat rides when travelling to new places, the great shore lunches, the people I met, and the unique Arctic landscape and wildlife.

 Why the change?

-This area is very rich in native history and culture which led me to engage in some comprehensive research regarding the historical, cultural and religious significance of Great Bear Lake and the surrounding lands, as it relates to the Sahtu Dene.
+This area is very rich in native history and culture, which led me to engage in some comprehensive research regarding the historical, cultural and religious significance of Great Bear Lake and the surrounding lands, as it relates to the Sahtu Dene.

-Places like Edacho - the Scented Grass Hills and Sahyoue - Grizzly Bear Mountain were no longer just names on a map.
-I have stood in the shadow of the Scented Grass Hills and the power and serenity of the place was rather overwhelming.
+As a result, places like Edacho - the Scented Grass Hills and Sahyoue - Grizzly Bear Mountain were no longer just names on a map.
+I have since stood in the shadow of the Scented Grass Hills, and the power and serenity of the place was overwhelming.

-While continuing to enjoy the extraordinary fishing the lake has to offer the opportunity to walk the shoreline looking for wildlife and markers left by past travellers or watching, and in some instances, being caught out in the magnificent storms that hit the lake from time to time have all become experiences to be savoured - and remembered.
+While continuing to enjoy the extraordinary fishing the lake has to offer, theopportunityto walk the shoreline looking for wildlife, markers left by past travellers or, watching, and in some instances, being caught out in, the magnificent storms that hit the lake from time to time, have all become experiences to be savoured - and remembered.

-Great Bear Lake and the land, lakes and rivers that surround it are national treasures - a land frozen in time that has provided me with a unique opportunity to see and experience the world as it was thousands of years ago.
+Great Bear Lake and the land, lakes and rivers that surround it are national treasures - a land frozen in time that has provided me with a unique opportunity to see and experience the world as it was, many thousands of years ago.

-Whether you are in the vast expanse of the Arctic or on a lake or river very close to home don't spend all of your time hurrying from one place to the next, slow down, reflect and take note of your surroundings.
+Whether you are in the vast expanse of the Arctic, or on a lake or river very close to home, try not to spend all of your time hurrying from one place to the next.
+Slow down, reflect and take note of your surroundings.

 I can assure you that you will see and remember so much more, be richer for the experience, and for what it's worth, no longer hear the sound of breaking twigs.

 I will leave you with a comment from a Dog-Rib Indian that was made to Father John Paul Beaulieu in 1864 on the subject of "white man's" heaven.
 Unlike anything I have ever read, he articulates the message that I have being trying to convey much better than I could ever hope to.